I forgot the email address that I was using. Why can't Blogger just tell me the address??and some ask

 Suspicious / Unusual activity on your accountthis could well be the other side of a brute force attack against your account, intercepted by Google.

 Don't be offended by the unpopular "24 to 48 hour" waiting period, which you endure after getting the account enabled - or by the diagnosis of "hacking detected" against your account (aka "suspicious" / "unusual" activity).
 If you find the locked account / deleted blogs to be a problem, consider using Google 2-step verification, to protect your account against brute force hacking.

-You will get no sympathy, when you post into Blogger Help Forum: Something Is Broken, and complain how unsupportive Blogger is.
-You have to make some effort, and remember some basic information, if you are going to maintain a Blogger blog.
+You will get no sympathy, when you complain how unsupportive Blogger is.
+You have to make some effort - and remember some basic information - if you are going to maintain a Blogger blog.